stumbino/Vim/README.md

-To install this file you need to make a .vim folder which is a hidden folder that can only be seen if you type the linux command ls -a to list the filesat that particular location.
+To install this file you need to make a .vim folder which is a hidden folder that can only be seen if you type the linux command ls -a to list the files at that particular location.

 1. cd ~
 2. mkdir .vim